Laragear/Rut/README.md

 ];
 ```

-By default, a RUT is formatted strictly.
+By default, a RUT is strictly formatted.
 This config alters how RUTs are formatted as string in your application.

 | Formatting | Example | Description
 |---|---|---|